Dr. Mitchell Naficy

 Key Takeaways:

-- The first week of residential treatment focuses on detox, therapy, and structure, providing a safe foundation for long-term recovery.
+- The first week of residential treatment includes admission, detox, therapy, and structure, helping individuals safely stabilize and begin recovery.

 Admission and Orientation